LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-\textbf{Expellee advocacy parties (GB/BHE and DP)\footnote{\de{Gesamtdeutscher Block/Bund der Heimatvertriebenen und Entrechteten (GB/BHE)}{All-German Bloc/League of Expellees and Deprived of Rights} and \de{Deutsche Partei (DP)}{German Party}}} explicitly positioned themselves as political representatives of displaced Germans. \os{Following multiple successes in state elections, GB/BHE entered the federal government coalition in 1953, thereby exerting significant pressure on other parties to address the demands and concerns of expellees \citep{connor2018refugees}.} They framed solidarity primarily in terms of historical injustice and economic entitlement, calling for wealth redistribution, fair pensions, and affordable housing.
-Their rhetoric relied heavily on \emph{group-based solidarity}, portraying expellees as full members of the national community who deserved compensation and full integration \ak{(see Example 11 ).} \os{Eventually, both major parties of the Federal Republic CDU and SPD managed to absorb the demands and concerns of the expellees, which made GB/BHE and DP less successful \citep{connor2018refugees, kittel2020stiefkinder}.}
+\textbf{The expellee advocacy party GB/BHE} \footnote{\de{Gesamtdeutscher Block/Bund der Heimatvertriebenen und Entrechteten (GB/BHE)}{All-German Bloc/League of Expellees and Deprived of Rights}.
+The DP (\de{Deutsche Partei}{German Party}) also addressed expellee demands, especially in Lower Saxony because of their electoral weight there, but it began as a \de{Heimatpartei}{\enquote{homeland party}} rather than a refugee party \citep{aschoff2014regionalparteien}.
+This is visible in the party's share of \emph{group-based anti-solidarity}, reflected in its defense of local interests (\exref{19530318-bt-01-254-02259}).} positioned itself as a political representative of displaced Germans.
+Following multiple successes in state elections, GB/BHE, founded by and for expellees, entered the federal coalition in 1953 and pressured other parties to address expellee demands \citep{connor2018refugees}.
+It expressed \emph{compassionate} and \emph{group-based solidarity}, portraying expellees as full members of the national community entitled to compensation and integration (see \exref{19531029-bt-02-005-01150} ).
+Additionally, the GB/BHE shows the highest share of \emph{empathic solidarity} (15\%), consistent with its role as an expellee party defining expellees as a distinct community.
+Over time, CDU and SPD managed to absorb major expellee demands, which made GB/BHE less successful \citep{connor2018refugees, kittel2020stiefkinder}.